-Start off with breakfast and work on getting sugary cereals, pastries, and dairy off the menu.
-Substitute cereals for oatmeal and fruit, pastries for homemade muffins (recipe below), and dairy milk for almond or coconut milk to use in smoothies.
+First, start off with breakfast and work on getting sugary cereals, pastries, and dairy off the menu.
+Substitute cereals for oatmeal and fruit.
+Pastries for homemade muffins (recipe below), and dairy milk for almond or coconut milk to use in smoothies.

 First and foremost, parents need to set the example to their children on how to eat properly.

-• Do you make meal time a priority and prepare regular healthy meals as a family or are you picking up takeout on the way home from work because you are exhausted?
+- Do you make meal time a priority?
+Preparing regular healthy meals as a family?
+Or are you picking up takeout on the way home from work because you are exhausted?

 Encouraging your children to take care of their health is one of the greatest acts of love a parent can give their child.

-Tips and Tricks to Add Vegetables to Every Day Meals
+Tips & Tricks To Add Vegetables To Every Day Meals

-• Throw a handful of spinach or kale into smoothies.
-Yes, the smoothie will be green, but the flavour and texture of the spinach is masked by the fruit in the smoothie.
+- Throw a handful of spinach or kale into smoothies.
+Yes, the smoothie will be green, but the flavour and texture of the spinach is masked by all the fruit.

-• Spiralize zucchini into noodles to resemble pasta and top with your favourite sauce and veggies.
+3. Use a spiral slicing tool to turn zucchini into noodles.
+It will resemble pasta and can be topped with your favourite sauce and veggies.

 As promised, below is a recipe for healthy muffins that freeze well and are easy to serve as part of a healthy breakfast.